gbear605/UMass-Events-Discord-Bot/README.md

 Using: https://github.com/emk/rust-musl-builder

-Set the alias for the builder
+Set the alias for the builder:

 ``alias rust-musl-builder='docker run --rm -it -v "$(pwd)":/home/rust/src ekidd/rust-musl-builder'``

 Start the Docker daemon (if it isn't already running)

-Build
+Build:

 ``rust-musl-builder cargo build --release``

 The built file will be in ``target/x86_64-unknown-linux-musl/release``